Childbirth Education Series

 As part of Session 4, we invite you to reflect on the following questions

 (its a short one this week):

 - Post at least 1 resource on the Birthing Beyond the Binary FB page that you have found helpful in understanding the conception gestation and/or birth process.
-Also feel free to post as many as you feel inspired to share and if you don't use facebook, email it to us to post for you . . . we'll add everything to the community resource document.
+Of course, feel free to post as many as you feel inspired to share, and if you don't use facebook, email it to us to post for you . . . we'll add everything to the community resource document.

 As always please feel free to send us your questions via email or facebook, we'll get back to you typically within a few days.

 We are currently not offering group calls as a way to make this series more affordable and meet your personal timeline needs.

 If you are wanting to further explore any topics, please reach out to either of us and we can arrange a time for a private session.